 The Orange County Animal Shelter has many wonderful pets for adoption and some that are available through one of our foster programs.

-Due to COVID-19, the Animal Services facility is closed to the public with the exception of curbside and virtual appointments made in advance.
-If you are interested in adopting an animal, please call 919-942-7387, option 3, to make an appointment.
-If the staff is unable to answer right away, please leave a message with your full name, contact number, and information for the pet you are interested in adopting (including the pet’s name and ID number).
+DUE TO COVID-19, WE ARE ONLY ABLE TO PROVIDE SERVICES BY APPOINTMENT AND ARE CLOSED TO THE PUBLIC UNLESS YOU HAVE MADE AN APPOINTMENT IN ADVANCE.
+Animals are available on a first-come, first-served basis and we do not schedule visits with specific pets.
+If you are interested in scheduling a time view all pets that are available, please call 919-942-7387, option 3, to speak with a staff member at our adoption desk.
+If the staff is unable to answer right away, please leave a clear message with your full name and contact number.
+Our staff responds to messages in the order they are received.
 Every effort will be made to respond to messages the same day, but it is possible that you may not receive a callback until the next business day due to the high volume of calls we often receive.
+Appointments end an hour before closing on any business day.
+See our hours on this page.

 Check out this page for our recommendations on introducing a new pet to other pets in your home.